Avani0612/Pharmveda/pharmveda_mern/README.md

-Welcome to my React and Node tutorial, where we'll construct a dynamic food delivery app using the MERN stack (MongoDB, ExpressJS, React, and Node.JS).
-This tutorial guides you through each step, from setting up MongoDB as our database to crafting user interfaces with React and implementing server-side logic with Node.JS and ExpressJS.
-Our aim is to provide a comprehensive understanding of how these technologies come together to create a feature-rich food delivery app named "Foodie."
+Welcome to my React and Node tutorial!
+In this guide, we’ll build a full-featured food delivery application using the MERN stack: MongoDB, ExpressJS, React, and Node.js.
+We’ll walk through each stage, starting with MongoDB for our database setup, then creating engaging user interfaces with React, and finally developing the backend logic with Node.js and ExpressJS.
+By the end of this tutorial,
 ## You Will Learn

 - HTML5 and CSS3: Semantic Elements, CSS Grid, Flexbox